shannonjen/ttp/github_branch_workflow/README.md

 $ git checkout add-welcome
 ```

-When he is finished and ready to merge, he will make sure he has committed all of the changes on the add-welcome branch on his machine and then push his branch to the GitHub repo (origin)
+When he is finished and ready to make a pull request, he will make sure he has committed all of the changes on the add-welcome branch on his machine and then push this branch to the GitHub repo (origin)

 ```
 $ git push -u origin add-welcome